benjaminion/benjaminion_xyz/index.md

 ## The Main Things

-  - Since February 2024 I have been at [OP Labs](https://www.oplabs.co/), scaling the world computer.
+  - I am (still, slowly) writing the definitive technical book on Ethereum's proof of stake protocol.
+It's called [Upgrading Ethereum](https://eth2book.info/), or sometimes just "The Eth2 Book".
+At last count, around 143,000 words of my own, and 400 pages in the [PDF version](https://eth2book.info/latest/book.pdf).
+  - I worked on scaling the world computer with [OP Labs](https://www.oplabs.co/) until February 2025, mostly decentralising development of the OP Stack.
   - I am founder and erstwhile product owner for the [Teku](https://github.com/Consensys/teku) Ethereum consensus client at [Consensys](https://consensys.net/).
-I joined Consensys in October 2017, spending the first two years building the fabulous PegaSys R&D team before moving over to the product side to bring Teku to life.
+I joined Consensys in October 2017, spending the first two years building and leading the fabulous PegaSys R&D team before moving over to the product side to bring Teku to life.
-  - I am writing the definitive technical book on Ethereum's proof of stake protocol.
-It's called [Upgrading Ethereum](https://eth2book.info/), or sometimes just "The Eth2 Book".
-At last count, around 135,000 words of my own, and 367 pages in the [PDF version](https://eth2book.info/latest/book.pdf).
   - I wrote 100 fortnightly editions of ["What's new in Eth2?"](https://eth2.news) in the four year run-up to The Merge.
-  - My [greatest Tweet](https://twitter.com/benjaminion_xyz/status/1446516207159582743) (so far).
+  - My [greatest Tweet](https://twitter.com/benjaminion_xyz/status/1446516207159582743) (so far!).
 My [least deserved Tweet](https://twitter.com/josephdelong/status/1708822183319855158).

 ## Other writing